drothermel/by-tomorrow-app/docs/README.md

 This `docs/` directory contains reference material for developers working on **By Tomorrow**.
 These documents explain the repository layout, development setup, and provide detailed information about the major Svelte components used throughout the app.

+See the [project README](../README.md) for an overview of the top‑level folders.
+All generated `.svelte-kit/` directories are ignored in git.

 - [development.md](development.md) – step‑by‑step guide for getting the project running locally and managing the database.
 - [components.md](components.md) – catalog of the main Svelte components, features and routes.
 - [roadmap.md](roadmap.md) – short‑term goals and longer term ideas for future work.